What Is a mortgage?

 Exchange of Contracts

 Both parties sign and exchange contracts, making the sale legally binding.
-You pay your deposit (typically 5–10% of purchase price) at this stage.
-A completion date is agreed.
+You pay your deposit at this stage.
 Withdrawing after exchange incurs financial penalties.

 Timing: Usually 1-4 weeks before completion